 - Ryu Shikun From South-Korea to Japan.

-- Shigeno Yuki From Japan to Italy.
+- Shigeno Yuki From Japan to Italy, now back in Japan.

 - Wu Songsheng From China to Australia to South-Korea to China (and then back to Australia?).